kofrasa/migrate/README.md

 ```sh
 $ migrate reset -f config.ini --env prod
 ```
+you can put a _.migrate_ configuration file in INI format in your project directory to be used automatically

 you can also store default configuration in a **.migrate** file in the current directory where ```migrate``` is run from